 The larvae move into cracks and crevices in the food material, feeding within or near this silken mat.
 The mature larvae often move away from the infested materials to pupate in cracks and crevices.
 It’s this behavioural pattern that often allows them to be discovered by home owners.

+Curious about how to get rid of Meal Moths?
 All infested items should be discarded, and all uninfected products should be placed in insect-proof containers.
 Shelves and cupboards should be thoroughly vacuumed and treated with a residual pesticide.
 Pheromone traps can be deployed to help locate areas of activity.
+Terminix Canada can also help you with how to get rid of meal moths.